Get A Financial Fresh Start Through Bankruptcy Or Debt Reorganization

-The bankruptcy lawyers at YK Law have assisted many business and individual clients with extremely complex bankruptcy litigation including:
+The bankruptcy lawyers at YK Law have assisted many business and individual clients with extremely complex bankruptcy litigation as described below:

-Type of Client: Small business debtor In possession of multi-unit commercial building in Brooklyn
+- Type of client: Small business debtor In possession of a multiunit commercial building in Brooklyn

-Your Approach: After we conducted a debt priority and waterfall analysis, it was determined that the debtor could not effectively pay its creditors on its own.
-We arranged for DIP financing and cash infusion from a third-party investor, raised sufficient capital to short pay creditors claims, administration fees and expenses, commissions and the like to the satisfaction of the US bankruptcy Judge.
-As part of the deal we negotiated a long-term discounted lease for the client so that he could continue operating his business from the property.
+- Our approach: After we conducted a debt priority and waterfall analysis, it was determined that the debtor could not effectively pay its creditors on its own.
+We arranged for DIP financing and cash infusion from a third-party investor and raised sufficient capital to short-pay creditors’ claims, administration fees and expenses, commissions and more to the satisfaction of the U.S. Bankruptcy Judge.
+As part of the deal, we negotiated a long-term discounted lease for the client so that he could continue operating his business from the property.

-Result: We engaged in litigation and filed multiple complex motions to avoid the secured creditors self-liquidating plan and auction and were able to have our novel investor bail out and financing plan confirmed.
+- Result: We engaged in litigation and filed multiple complex motions to avoid the secured creditor’s self-liquidating plan and auction and were able to have our novel investor bail out with a financing plan confirmed.

-Client’s Issue: Client filed a Chapter 7 liquidation with prior counsel but was facing an adversary proceeding and litigation claiming fraud.
+- Client’s issue: The client filed a Chapter 7 liquidation with prior counsel but was facing an adversary proceeding and litigation claiming fraud.

-Your Approach: Represented client in Section 2004 depositions and defended the adversary proceeding, analyzed assets, fraud claim and petition filing and created a strategy to defend client and take its bankruptcy case to conclusion.
+- Our approach: Represented client in Section 2004 depositions and defended the adversary proceeding, analyzed assets, fraud claim and petition filing and created a strategy to defend the client and take its bankruptcy case to conclusion.

-Result: Assisted client in successfully negotiating with the creditor Plaintiff, aggressively represented client in the bankruptcy litigation, negotiated and resolved creditors claim to allow debtor to obtain a discharge.
+- Result: Assisted client in successfully negotiating with the creditor plaintiff, aggressively represented the client in the bankruptcy litigation, negotiated and resolved creditors claim to allow the debtor to obtain a discharge.